zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

 The data that we are using is not a standard structured data set.
 For example, we have wine reviews saying "Oh this wine has a very robust flavor!", "It smelt the aroma of cherries" and so on.

-So we are using Oracle textmining to filter all the unstructured data stored in the database as a (character large object).
+So we are using Oracle text mining to filter all the unstructured data stored in the database as a (character large object).

 ### Objectives